zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

 ### Work With Measures

 13. Now expand **Measures**, from the list on the left of the screen.
-Notice that Auto-Business Model has identified SALES and PURCHASES as candidate Measures from the Fact Table (because these are numeric columns).
+Notice that Auto-AV tool has identified SALES and PURCHASES as candidate Measures from the Fact Table (because these are numeric columns).

     a.
 Measure SALES is a dollar amount.